Showing posts with label Fort Lauderdale in the 1930s. Show all posts

 Fusion of old/new

-Today, only the front part of the Lauderdale Beach Hotel remains, occupied by the H2O Cafe and attached via a garage to the upscale Las Olas Club condominium.
+Today, only the front part of the Lauderdale Beach Hotel remains, occupied by a cafe and attached via a garage to the upscale Las Olas Club condominium.
 The hotel with its distinct architecture, a vestige of the 1930s art deco or art moderne style was partially rescued by preservationists when condo developers bought the property.
 A condition of development was to leave the distinctive facade of the old structure intact.

 The Las Olas Club was built behind and attached to the old Lauderdale Beach Hotel in 2007.
 Condos there range from $799,000 to $3.9 million (about $540 a square foot) – quite a change for the old Fort Lauderdale landmark, site of so many special occasions, conventions and vacations since 1937.